Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 ### Sending actual drone footage

-The process from DJI drone is very similar.
-Biggest difference is that you need to provide the **Complete url** in the Custom RTMP setting - which was sort of split into two parts when testing from OBS Studio.
+The process from the DJI drone is very similar.
+The biggest difference is that you need to provide the **Complete url** in the Custom RTMP setting - which was sort of split into two parts when testing from OBS Studio.

 1. Substitute `<yoursecret>` in `genAuthToken.js` with your own to generate `<token>`